ZestyZeke/project-euler/README.md

 I have a bash script called runplz that compiles, executes and cleans each folders' source files.

+Also, a recent addition: in Problem 3 directory there is a bash script 'compare' that runs the different language solutions and records time.

 Problem 1
 ---------
 - [x] C